Pat Archer

-Pat is the wife of Tony Archer, and mother to John, Helen and Tom.
+Pat is married to Tony Archer and mother of John, Helen and Tom.
 She is also the grandmother to Henry and Jack Archer.
-Pat has been involved in many crises over her almost five-decades in Ambridge, including an escherichia coli outbreak in the dairy, Tony being crushed by a bull and being a prosecution witness in her daughter Helen's attempted murder trial..
+Pat has been involved in many crises over her almost five-decades in Ambridge, including an escherichia coli outbreak in the dairy, Tony being crushed by a bull and being a prosecution witness in her daughter Helen's attempted murder trial.

-Gallimore describes the character as "hard-working, long-suffering, loyal; sometimes bossy".